Many times, our friends on our Facebook page and subscribers to our newsletter have shared their experiences of Italy with us.

 I still don’t speak Italian well, but I love to talk to the old people who remember Cagliari back in the 70s when there was no electricity in the houses and they shared a communal taps in the streets.
 The bomb sites have gone and there is a peace and tranquility that hangs over this part of the city.
 Even more so now, as most of the caged birds they used to have twittering outside their windows have gone but I miss their constant chirruping.
 You still have to look upwards to make sure no one is hanging out their dripping washing on the lines across the buildings.

-The port, which was a working harbour with sun burnished fishermen sitting on the quay mending their nets or selling fish from the morning catch, has now given way to a smart new marina with beautiful walkways and across the road the Via Roma with its arcade of shops full of exciting merchandise or cafes to sit and watch the world go by at the leisurely pace so reminiscent of Sardinia.
+The port, which was a working harbor with sun burnished fishermen sitting on the quay mending their nets or selling fish from the morning catch, has now given way to a smart new marina with beautiful walkways and across the road the Via Roma with its arcade of shops full of exciting merchandise or cafes to sit and watch the world go by at the leisurely pace so reminiscent of Sardinia.
 There are restaurants to find with excellent food and wine and an over whelming atmosphere of friendliness.

 I love all the museums and recently discovered the Luigi Piloni museum in Via Universita.
 I was lucky enough to spend a fantastic morning being taken around by a man who is a fellow collector of maps, books and prints of Sardinia and we had fun comparing what we had, with the wonderful pieces in the collection.